[vc_row fullwidth=”yes”][vc_column width=”1/2″][vc_column_text]

 Shadow of the Rockies covers the broad spectrum of outdoor recreation including downhill and cross-country skiing, snowmobiling, water sports, camping, equipment, tips and survival skills, outdoor sports medicine, and some of the more unusual outdoor activities of our region such as kayaking and sled dog racing.

 The host of the unique program, Erl Barsness, was raised in Minnesota and moved to Montana in 1964 to work for the Lolo National Forest in Missoula.
 His broadcast career dates back to 1960 and included several radio and television stations in Missoula, Helena, and Billings over the past three decades.
-He first joined the Northern Sports Network in 1976following a stint as Sports Director and later News Director for KULR Television in Billings.
-From 1976 to 1981 Erl Barsness produced the network’s popular radio program “The Outdoorsman”, heard on many stations across Montana and Wyoming, and later Erl anchored State News for the Northern News Network.
+He first joined the Northern Sports Network in 1976 following a stint as Sports Director and later News Director for KULR Television in Billings.
+From 1976 to 1981 Erl Barsness produced the network’s popular radio program “The Outdoorsman” and later Erl anchored State News for the Northern News Network.
 As an avid hunter, Erl Barsness likes to pursue big game, as well as both upland birds and waterfowl.
 He is a member of the Billings Rod and Gun Club and has enjoyed raising and training his own retrievers.
 Not all his hunting is with a gun however, since Erl is an excellent professional photographer and specializes in scenic and outdoor photography.
 He has skied all his life and is an active member of the National Ski Patrol, for whom he is both an Instructor and a trainer in Outdoor Winter Emergency courses.